 - Port Management Information Container and target port number.

-The PCF performs Session binding using the UE MAC address, and then the PCF derives the TSN QoS information into a 5QI.
+The PCF performs Session binding using the (Bridge ID, port number) of the DS-TT port, and then the PCF derives the TSN QoS information into a 5QI.
 The PCF generates a PCC Rule with service data flow filter containing the Flow Descriptions provided by the TSN AF, the mapped 5QI and the associated TSC QoS container as received from the AF.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.